JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/).
 2. Create the required instance.
 Refer to these Amazon tutorials for more information: [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html), [macOS](https://aws.amazon.com/getting-started/hands-on/launch-connect-to-amazon-ec2-mac-instance/).

-   > If you will create an Amazon Machine Image (AMI) from this instance and use this AMI to spawn identical build agents, the exact instance type you choose in this step (for instance, `t2.small` or `x1e.xlarge`) is irrelevant.
-You will be able to specify the instance type later in TeamCity settings.
+   > The exact instance type (for example, `t2.small` or `x1e.xlarge`) matters only if you plan to use this instance as is.
+Otherwise, if you intend to create an AMI to spawn multiple identical instances, the type of this parent instance is irrelevant: you can set the required type in TeamCity settings (see the [](#Add+a+Cloud+Image) section).
    >
    {type="tip"}